-SKPOL11 - Support for New Community Facility
+SKPOL10 - Support for New Community Facility

-SKPOL11.1 - Retail Facility
+SKPOL10.1 - Retail Facility

 The establishment of a small-scale convenience retail facility in the Parish in keeping with the community and its needs will be supported.
-Thus, a village shop either as an independent business or in combination with an existing community asset will be supported.
+In this context a village shop, in its own right or to consolidate an existing community facility, will be particularly supported.

-SKPOL11.2 - Sports or Recreational Facilities
+SKPOL10.2 - Sports or Recreational Facilities

-The establishment of an open-air community meeting place/play area with, if appropriate, outdoor sports facilities including tennis courts and pitches will be supported.
+The establishment of an open-air community meeting place/play area with, as appropriate to its location, outdoor sports facilities including tennis courts and pitches will be supported.

-- 10.3.3.1 The Parish Plan shows that 82% of respondents wanted a shop and 75% supported a post office.
+10.3.3.1 The Parish Plan shows that 82% of respondents wanted a shop and 75% supported a post office.
 The first NDP consultation showed continuing support for the idea, but much scepticism about the feasibility of a stand-alone facility.
 However, there were numerous endorsements for linking it to, say, the local pub.
-There are other possibilities of creating retail partnerships, which may develop in the future. - 10.3.3.2 Consistent with the policy of support for small business, proposals for a small retail facility would be encouraged, subject to meeting criteria on signage (Policy SKPOL12) and compatibility with its surroundings (Policy SKPOL1). - 10.3.3.3 The Parish Plan showed that 38% of respondents supported the idea of an outdoor communal meeting place and 31% would like a children's play area.
+There are other possibilities of creating retail partnerships, which may develop in the future.

+10.3.3.2 Consistent with the policy of support for small business, proposals for a small retail facility would be encouraged, subject to meeting the criteria on compatibility with its surroundings (Policy SKPOL1).

+10.3.3.3 The Parish Plan showed that 38% of respondents supported the idea of an outdoor communal meeting place and 31% would like a children's play area.
 The Parish Profile shows that we have fewer under-16s than the national average and we are trying to attract a younger age group into the community.
 Improving the range of local amenities is one way of encouraging that outcome without losing the essential nature of our area.
-For that reason, any development of this kind must be consistent with our objectives in relation to Conservation and Environment. - 10.3.3.4 This Policy reflects the intentions of CDC's Local Plan 2011-2031 Policy INF2.
+For that reason, any development of this kind must be consistent with our objectives in relation to Conservation and Environment.

+10.3.3.4 This Policy reflects the intentions of CDC's Local Plan 2011-2031 Policy INF2.